chc038/E-Bike/README.md

 # Features
-- 30 mph top speed, 0-30 time of approximately 5 seconds.
+- 30 mph top speed
+- Accelerated from 0 to 30mph in 4.8 seconds.
-- Dual electric motors with peak power output of more than 5000W.
+- Dual electric motors with peak power output of 6000W.
 - Custom made 48V, 12Ah lithium-ion battery pack.
 - 15 miles of range at top speed.
 Range can be extended to around 40 miles with additional battery packs.
 - Smart anti-theft system with vibration detection, GPS tracking, camera pointing at the lock, and email notifications.